elucian/bee/syntax/structure.md

 ```

 **note:**
 Any test after the end of program is considered a comment and is ignored by the compiler.
 After last "." nothing else is parsed.
+So you can use free text.

 ## Execution